jbcodeforce/shift_left_utils/docs/recipes.md

 ### The config.yaml file

-The `config.yaml` file is crucial to set up and is using by the tool via the CONFIG_FILE environment variable.
+The `config.yaml` file is crucial to set up and is used by the tool via the CONFIG_FILE environment variable.
 [See instructions](./setup.md/#environment-variables).
 This file should be setup per Confluent Cloud environment.
+The `shift_left` tool run simple validation of this config_file during the starting phase.

 ???- example "Practices"
     Define one config.yaml per environment (dev, stage, prod) and save them in the `$HOME/.shift_left` folder.